 Security awareness aimed at maximising the vigilance of all stadium personnel (including stewards, cleaning, maintenance and event day staff) who are most familiar with their working environment and most likely to notice unusual behaviour or items out of place.
-Personnel should be encouraged to report any suspicions.
+Personnel should be encouraged to report any suspicions whilst taking into account the need to avoid any racial profiling in respect of suspicions.